wincsw/ENGG1340-Project-Group-188/README.md

      When starting a new game, datas in the file `new_game.txt` will be inputed as the intial game status.
 After the player quit the game, `game_status.txt` file will be created (if it was a new game) and the game status will be outputed to this file.
 When the player resume the game, `game_status.txt` file will be loaded back to the game.
 If the player win/lose or started a new game, `game_status.txt` file will be removed.

 ## Non-Standard C/C++ Libaries
+- used <unistd.h> which allow to use sleep( ) function
+- sleep( ): printing the information with delay

 ## Inspiration
 - Game Mechanism: Draw Card Life https://www.taptap.com/app/35686